Pietas fundamentum omnium virtutum. [Piety is the foundation of all virtue]

 Kant began attending the Collegium Fridericianum with the semester beginning Easter 1732, having just turned eight.
-This required that he walk rather further each morning and afternoon than his neighborhood school at St. George’s.
+This required that he walk rather further each morning and afternoon than his neighborhood school at St. George’s (the Collegium was about half a kilometer east of the castle, and young Kant would have needed to walk north and east, following the Grüne Brücke onto the Kneiphof island then back over the Schmiedebrücke to Altstadt, all told about a kilometer as the crow flies but rather longer on the winding streets).
 The school day included a full seven hours of instruction, beginning at 7 AM with an hour of religion (four days on the Lutheran catechism, one day on Bible stories), 8-10 AM was devoted to Latin, as was the 10-11 hour for the younger students (the older students studied Greek in this hour).
 An hour lunch break and another hour of supervised play was followed by three more hours of classes: 1 PM was handwriting and spelling for younger students, geography or philosophy for older students, 2 PM was arithmetic (for older students: Hebrew), and the last hour was again devoted to Latin.

 Kant was among the lucky students living at home, and so each evening could escape the pervasive control of the school; not so for the several dozen boarding students who lived under the constant eye and rigid schedule of the Fridericianum.